slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ## 3. OS Software updates.

 Once you have secured your user accounts, the next thing that Red Team will want to attack is vulnerabilities that give access without having a valid user account.
 They will use a database of known vulnerabilities, so the best way to secure against this is to update your software.
-The moment a red-teamer detects out of date software, they are only two clicks away from hosing your server.
+The moment a Red Team member detects out of date software, they are only two clicks away from hosing your server.

 Updating software in Debian is usually really simple: